 There are some big marketing lessons to be learned from this one minute ad.
 Most individuals might miss the subtle elements of the ad.
 I wouldn’t be surprised if the hospital spent millions of dollars in research to identify the elements that make ads work, and hired a professional marketing company to put all the pieces together.

 I am about to pull back the curtain and break down the crucial elements of the entire ad for you.
-I’ll be covering radical approaches like this, and more at the 2012 Private Practice Summit in Las Vegas from September 28 - 30.
+I’ll be covering radical approaches like this, and more at the upcoming Ignition 2016 event in San Diego, CA on Sept 23, 24, 26.
 If you haven’t secured your seat, now is the time, because ticket prices go up soon.

 This is a bold, innovative approach to health care marketing.
 The ad’s a home run, and there a lot of things done right with it, something worth emulating in the marketing of your physical therapy practice.